 - a.
-If you are suspending construction activities due to frozen conditions, you may temporarily suspend inspections on your site until thawing conditions (as defined in Part 10) begin to occur if: - (1) Runoff is unlikely due to continuous frozen conditions that are likely to continue at your site for at least three (3) months based on historic seasonal averages.
-If unexpected weather conditions (such as above freezing temperatures or rain events) make discharges likely, you must immediately resume your regular inspection frequency as described in Parts 4.2 and 4.3, as applicable; - (2) Land disturbances have been suspended; and - (3) Disturbed areas of the site have been stabilized, where possible, in accordance with Part 2.2.14.a. - b.
-If you are still conducting construction activities during frozen conditions, you may reduce your inspection frequency to once per month if: - (1) Runoff is unlikely due to continuous frozen conditions that are likely to continue at your site for at least three (3) months based on historic seasonal averages.
-If unexpected weather conditions (such as above freezing temperatures or rain events) make discharges likely, you must immediately resume your regular inspection frequency as described in Parts 4.2 and 4.3, as applicable; and - (2) Except for areas in which you are actively conducting construction activities, disturbed areas of the site have been stabilized in accordance with Part 2.2.14.a.
+If you are suspending construction activities due to frozen conditions, you may temporarily suspend inspections on your site until thawing conditions (as defined in Part 10) begin to occur if: - Discharges are unlikely due to continuous frozen conditions that are likely to continue at your site for at least three (3) months based on historic seasonal averages.
+If unexpected weather conditions (such as above freezing temperatures or rain events) make discharges likely, you must immediately resume your regular inspection frequency as described in Part 4.2 and Part 4.3, as applicable; - (2) You have suspended land disturbances; and

+- (3) You have stabilized disturbed areas of the site, where possible, in accordance with Part 2.2.14.a. - b.
+If you are still conducting construction activities during frozen conditions, you may reduce your inspection frequency to once per month if: - (1) Discharges are unlikely due to continuous frozen conditions that are likely to continue at your site for at least three (3) months based on historic seasonal averages.
+If unexpected weather conditions (such as above freezing temperatures or rain events) make discharges likely, you must immediately resume your regular inspection frequency as described in Part 4.2 and Part 4.3, as applicable; and - (2) Except for areas in which you are actively conducting construction activities, you have stabilized disturbed areas of the site in accordance with Part 2.2.14.a.